-When Operatives are employed who are new to the Industry, they will be classified as Grade 1 and will serve a probationary period of 3 months.
+When Operatives are employed who are new to the Industry, they will be classified as Grade 1 and following successful completion of a probationary period of 3 months will be classified as Grade 2.

-Experienced operatives may be engaged by an employer and classified as Grade 2 or 3 depending on the nature of the work being undertaken.
-When required by their employer they will apply all the skills in which they are competent to the required standards as defined by ECITB Technical Training.
-Competent Operatives may also be engaged in work that involves "company specific" skills.
-Such "company specific" skills will be limited to those previously undertaken by semi-skilled workers (e.g. fork-lift truck driving, storekeeping, etc).
+Experienced operatives will be engaged by an employer on Grade 2 or 3 depending on the nature of the work being undertaken.
+Typically, an operative with 3 months experience at Grade 2 and employed either on the basis of utilising their additional skills that involved accredited training, defined by ECITB Technical Training (Competent Operatives), or performing work that involves "company specific" skills limited to those previously undertaken by semi-skilled workers (e.g. fork-lift truck driving, MEWP operating, storekeeping etc) shall be classified as Grade 3.

-If and where appropriate, any Operative may be registered on an ECITB Technical Training course, although the work that they are engaged to do may provide no opportunity for training or assessment.
+There is no automatic right of progression to Grade 3 based solely on how long an operative has spent working at Grade 2, however, if and where appropriate, any operative may be registered on an ECITB Technical Training course, although the work that they are engaged to do may provide no opportunity for training or assessment.

-- (e) Trainees (Grades 1, 2 or 3) - (i) Recruitment of trainees
+(e) Trainees (Grades 1, 2 or 3)

+(i) Recruitment of trainees